oroinc/OroDpdBundle/Resources/doc/general-information.md

 DPD bundle provides a new integration type with specific parameters and can be created in 'Integration' page:
 Parameters overview:
-* Live Mode - If set, the API will use the production environment configuration.
+* Test Mode - If set, the API will use the testing environment configuration (production environment otherwise).
 * Cloud User Id - Identification of the DPD customer.
 Assigned by DPD.
 * Cloud User Token - Customer password of the DPD customer.
 Assigned by DPD.
 * Shipping Service - Shipping service type, currently only _classic_ type is supported.